DisplayPort: 1.4a

 DisplayPort version 1.4a was published in April 2018.
 VESA made no official press release for this version.
-It updated DisplayPort's DSC implementation from DSC 1.2 to 1.2a.
+It updated DisplayPort's Display Stream Compression implementation from DSC 1.2 to 1.2a.

 2.0

 On 26 June 2019, VESA formally released the DisplayPort 2.0 standard.

 VESA stated that version 2.0 is the first major update to the DisplayPort standard since March 2016, and provides up to a ≈3× improvement in data rate (from 25.92 to 77.37 Gbit/s) compared to the previous version of DisplayPort (1.4a), as well as new capabilities to address the future performance requirements of traditional displays.
 These include beyond 8K resolutions, higher refresh rates and high dynamic range (HDR) support at higher resolutions, improved support for multiple display configurations, as well as improved user experience with augmented/virtual reality (AR/VR) displays, including support for 4K-and-beyond VR resolutions.

-Products incorporating DisplayPort 2.0 are not projected by VESA to appear on the market until later in 2021.

 According to a roadmap published by VESA in September 2016, a new version of DisplayPort was intended to be launched in "early 2017".
 It would have improved the link rate from 8.1 to 10.0 Gbit/s, a 23% increase.
 This would have increased the total bandwidth from 32.4 Gbit/s to 40.0 Gbit/s.
 However, no new version was released in 2017, likely delayed to make further improvements after the HDMI Forum announced in January 2017 that their next standard (HDMI 2.1) would offer up to 48 Gbit/s of bandwidth.
 According to a press release on 3 January 2018, "VESA is also currently engaged with its members in the development of the next DisplayPort standard generation, with plans to increase the data rate enabled by DisplayPort by two-fold and beyond.
 VESA plans to publish this update within the next 18 months."
 At CES 2019, VESA announced that the new version would support 8K @ 60 Hz without compression and was expected to be released in the first half of 2019.

 DP 2.0 configuration examples

 With the increased bandwidth enabled by DisplayPort 2.0, VESA offers a high degree of versatility and configurations for higher display resolutions and refresh rates.
-In addition to the above-mentioned 8K resolution at 60 Hz with HDR support, UHBR20 through USB-C as DisplayPort Alt Mode enables a variety of high-performance configurations:
+In addition to the above-mentioned 8K resolution at 60 Hz with HDR support, DP 2.0 (UHBR20) through USB-C as DisplayPort Alt Mode enables a variety of high-performance configurations: